chenzhuoshuai/EEG-P300Speller-Toolkit/README.md

        band-pass butter-6 filter to remove the noises irrelevant to classification;
        using sliding averaging window to downsample signal data;

+  (the file below please see in the common folder)
 2, classifier.py: A python file where the code for several simple classifiers for P300 classification is included.
    Including:
    1) Fisher's Linear Discirminant Analysis;